MaggieVL/PacMan/README.md

   * make PacMan identify walls and the borders of the board
   * animate the pacman w/ javascript
   * place this inside a game loop (read the article)
+* Done
+  * read css docs mainly on flex, position, grid, did the flexbox froggy and grid garden games to refresh my skills
+  * did some experiments on css positioning tools (flex-divs), moved the board in the center using the position property